Cover Image for Understanding the Raising Interest Rates: Key Trends and Insights

 Phil Town

-We’ve all felt it: grocery prices that keep creeping up, housing costs that just won’t budge, and energy bills that seem to surprise us every month.
-Even as we move toward the end of 2025, the annual inflation rate continues to shape the US economy and the financial decisions we make about spending money.
+We've all felt it.
+Grocery prices that keep creeping up, housing costs that just won't budge, and energy bills that seem to surprise us every month.
+Even as we enter a new year, the annual inflation rate continues to shape the US economy.
+Ultimately, it affects the financial decisions we make about spending money.

-But what’s really raising interest rates?
-And why, after so many moves from government agencies, hasn’t it fully cooled?
-Let’s break it down together.
+But what's really raising interest rates?
+And why, after so many moves from government agencies, hasn't it fully cooled?
 We'll examine what’s happening now while taking in lessons from the past.
 Put those together, and we can position ourselves as smart investors, even when prices rise.

 Inflation-Ready Checklist